Search

 Properties of glasses:

-Below this temperature, the material is considered to be a glass; above it is a supercooled liquid and finally a liquid
+Below this temperature, the material is considered to be glass; above it is a supercooled liquid and finally a liquid

 Types of Glasses: